sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

 1. Prepare a branch / ensure documentation is in sync with everything mentioned in the [CHANGELOG](../../CHANGELOG.md).
 This is done in [sourcegraph/website](https://github.com/sourcegraph/website).
+1. Update ../cmd/frontend/internal/app/pkg/updatecheck/handler.go's `ProductVersion` to the
+   semver version string of the new version.
 1. If the blog post for the last release contains a command referencing a version like 2.4 but you are releasing 2.4.x, then remove the version string and refer to the canonical docs so that people don't accidentally run the old version.
 1. `git push origin -f origin/master:docker-images/server`
 1. Wait for the build to complete [buildkite docker-images/server](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=docker-images%2Fserver)